neostalgic/chatgpt-autohotkey/README.md

 3. **Configure a `prompt.md` File**
    - Create a `prompt.md` file in the `.chatgpt-cli` directory under your user profile (e.g., `C:\Users\<YourUsername>\.chatgpt-cli\prompt.md`).
    - See the `sample_prompt.md` in this repo.

+4. **(Optional) Add Windows Terminal profiles for ChatGPT**
+   - For the best looking result, add two new profiles to Windows Terminal: `ChatGPT` and `ChatGPTImage`.
+You can configure the appearance of these any way you'd like.

 ## Usage
 *Note: Ensure that you do not run this script from a sandboxed folder.
 Backup folders like OneDrive seem to cause issues with the ability for executables to be read off the PATH.*